LeonOrou/OPF-Graph-Neural-Solver/README.md

 # Graph Neural Solver
 This work is based on the paper "Neural Networks for Power Flow: Graph Neural Solver" by Donon, Balthazar, et al.
-The goal of this work is to predicting v and theta at each bus of a MATPOWER power grid, scientific paper in process.
+The goal of this work is to predicting v and theta at each bus of a MATPOWER power grid, paper can be found [here](https://1drv.ms/b/c/b834fc234b1005bc/EQ67IVZA72FFnAKtYG4nmtIB8bbJwJ1h7C6vWraML-N7VA?e=kwbn08).

 Use
 > pip install -r requirements.txt